 There are still many homeless people in Amsterdam and their numbers are growing.
 In 2010 there were an estimated 23.000 people homeless in Holland.
 In 2012 they counted 27.000 people homeless.

-Possible reasons for the rise in homeless people in Amsterdam are due to:
+Possible reasons for the rise in homeless people in Amsterdam:

 - Homeless people in The Netherlands could only get personal help to guide them to a better life in the city where they spend the last 2 – 3 years.
 If they are not from Amsterdam, they can’t get help in Amsterdam.